Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Loss of muscle strength supporting the knee

-Myotherapy helps by improving soft tissue mobility, reducing pain, enhancing confidence in movement, and supporting independence.
+Myotherapy treatment in Botanic Ridge and Cranbourne helps improve soft tissue mobility, reduce pain, enhance confidence in movement, and support long-term independence.

 Common Diagnoses Associated With Knee Pain

-Across all age groups, common knee diagnoses treated at our clinic include:
+Across all age groups, common knee conditions treated at Essbee Myotherapy include:

 Patellofemoral pain syndrome